 Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

-An eyelid revision surgery is a procedure to either correct the results of a previous eyelid surgery or any defects or disfiguration of the eyelids.
+During an eyelid revision surgery Philadelphia facial plastic surgeon Dr. Morgenstern corrects the results of a previous eyelid surgery or any defects or disfiguration of the eyelids.
 An eye revision surgery can provide aesthetic benefits by modifying the eyelids and the surrounding area.

 Eyelid revision surgery can be a bigger challenge than the initial surgery.
 Here is what a blepharoplasty correction surgery can do:

 Here are eight reasons why you may need an eye revision surgery:

 You are a good candidate if you are in good physical health, a non-smoker and realistic about the risks and results of an eye revision surgery.
 The procedure can be done as young as mid-30’s and older.
 It depends on the condition of your skin and your genetic makeup and lifestyle.
 Please let Dr. Morgenstern know if you have any pre-existing medical conditions.
 People with glaucoma or diabetes may not be the best candidate for an eye revision surgery in Philadelphia but there are alternative solutions.